ItzShittyPaper/IDFCPL/README.md

 I strictly prohibiting using code with - for example - github copilot.
 It destroys jobs, steals code and does many other unethical things.

 ## Dont sell the software under this license

-Selling copies of a program is crime. i hate it. and then every soyslave pirates your stuff.
+Selling copies of a piece of software under this license is literal crime.
+Besides every soyjack that lives with his mom will pirate your stuff.
 And i think i would pirate it too. and decompile it. and release the source code online.

 -------------------------